-Interest and investment income decreased \$1.5 million from the previous year.
+Interest and investment income decreased \$1.8 million from the previous year.
 This resulted primarily from the decrease in single family bond activity.
-No new single family bonds were issued during fiscal year 2015.
-All of the existing bond programs, however, continued to pay down resulting in decreased cash and mortgage backed security balances and a corresponding decrease in interest income.
+No new single family bonds were issued during fiscal year 2016.
+All of the existing bond programs, however, continued to pay down resulting in decreased cash and mortgage-backed security balances and a corresponding decrease in interest income.

-The Corporation experienced a decrease during fiscal year 2015 in the fair value of investments.
-The Corporation's investments consisting primarily of mortgaged backed securities.
-The increases and decreases associated with mortgage backed securities represent unrealized gains and losses and are required to be recorded in compliance with the provisions of GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
-Single family income decreased \$156,335 from 2014 reflecting the overall decrease in single family bond activity.
+The Corporation experienced an increase in revenue during fiscal year 2016 compared to fiscal year 2015 resulting from an increase in the fair value of investments totaling \$3.0 million.
+The Corporation's investments consist primarily of mortgage-backed securities.
+The increases and decreases associated with mortgage-backed securities represent unrealized gains and losses and are required to be recorded in compliance with the provisions of GASB Statements No. 31 and 72.
+Single family income decreased approximately \$240,000 from 2015 reflecting the overall decrease in single family bond activity.